 PLAR-1200 RPL Foundation

 Acquire the fundamental knowledge and skill to effectively implement RPL.
 Learn about basic principles of RPL; how to develop learning outcomes, sound assessment practices, the portfolio and other methods of assessment; the role of the Advisor, Assessor and Facilitator and how to put RPL into context for development of a credible system.
-This course was formerly RPL-1000 RPL Foundation.

 Recognition of Prior Learning: Who is involved and how does it work?